somewun/adt-devops/topic-02/application-ideation.md

 What technology stack are you considering?
 - **Language/Framework:** Python and Flask for back end and HTML for Front end.
-- **Database (if needed):** AWS to host the web app???
+- **Database (if needed):** Database used to save favourite locations???
-- **Other components:** VS Code for local version of the files, github for version control , Jenkins for CI/CD??
+- **Other components:** VS Code for local version of the files, github for version control , Jenkins for CI/CD??, GitHub pages to host teh front end webapp??

 Application type:
 - [ ] Single page